sagardua297/udacity-data-engineering-nd/Capstone Project/README.md

 Three S3 buckets will be used in the project:
 - <i>Ground Store</i>: This bucket stores the input data files.
-- <i>Processintg Store</i>: This bucket stores processed data from input data files present in Ground Store.
+- <i>Processintg Store</i>: Input data from Ground Store bucket is moved to Processing Store bucket.
+Input data is transformed in this bucket
-- <i>Final Store</i>: This bucket stores final version of processed input data, ready to be taken to Redshift data warehouse for further processing.
+- <i>Final Store</i>: This bucket stores final version of processed input data, ready to be taken to Redshift data warehouse schema tables for further processing.

 <b>2.
 AWS EMR Cluster</b>

-Involves running spark jobs to process and transform input data, move data to various schemas in warehouse to enable analytical processing of data.
+Involves running ETL Spark jobs to process and transform input data, move data to various schemas in warehouse to enable analytical processing of data.

 <b>3.
 AWS Redshift</b>